-- RLNC's Registrar's Office will send the student an Academic Warning Letter, which will provide information about Academic Warning and what the student must do to regain good academic standing. - A copy of the Academic Warning Letter will be distributed to the student's advisor and the Financial Aid Office, and included in the student's academic file.
+- RLNC's Registrar's Office will send the student an Academic Warning Letter, which will provide information about Academic Warning and what the student must do to regain good academic standing. - A copy of the Academic Warning Letter will be distributed to the student's Academic Advisor and the Financial Aid Office, and included in the student's academic file.

 Students who officially withdraw from courses run the risk of not successfully completing 67% of their courses and will be placed on Academic Warning.
-Students must meet with their advisor to understand the consequences should they decide to withdraw from more than one course.
+Students must meet with their Academic Advisor to understand the consequences should they decide to withdraw from more than one course.

 Academic Warning will be imposed only after the student has attempted a minimum of twelve (12) semester credit hours.
-While on Academic Warning, the student will be allowed to register for no more than thirteen (13) credit hours, unless approved by the VP of Operations and Academic Affairs.
-The student will also be required to complete a Student Success Plan with a Student Success Counselor.
+While on Academic Warning, the student will be allowed to register for no more than thirteen (13) credit hours, unless approved by the VP of Academic Affairs.
+Students on Academic Warning must complete the Satisfactory Academic Progress (SAP) Packet with their Academic Advisor, which contains a Student Success Plan specifying:: the number of times the student must meet with their advisor throughout the semester, referral to the Life Vision Coach, any special workshops they will be required to attend, and attendance requirements in the Learning Center to improve their skills.